A self-consistent model of the plasma staircase and nonlinear Schr\"odinger equation with subquadratic power nonlinearity: Steady-state solution

 where $\Phi^\prime (n) = n^{\alpha - 1}$ for $n > 0$.
 To enjoy smooth analytic dependence for $n\rightarrow +0$, it is required that the power exponent $\alpha > 2$.
 It is therefore ensured that the vanishing first derivative $\Phi^\prime (n) \rightarrow 0$ at the origin $n\rightarrow +0$ matches the condition $\Phi^\prime (n) \equiv 0$ on the negative semi-axis.

 To assess the solution for $n\rightarrow+\infty$, one might proceed as follows.
-If the L\'evy index $1 < \mu < 2$, then for large space lags $|n - n^\prime|\rightarrow+\infty$ one dares to say that the inverse power law $1/|n - n^\prime|^{\mu - 1}$ is a slowly decaying function of the wave number, so one ventures to take it out of the integral sign, and to replace by a scaling factor $1/n^{\mu - 1}$ instead, after which the remaining improper integral over $n^\prime$ of the probability density is claimed to be equal to 1 by the conservation of the probability, i.e., $\int_0^{+\infty} f (n^\prime) dn^\prime = 1$.
+If the L\'evy index is in the range $1 < \mu < 2$, then for large space lags $|n - n^\prime|\rightarrow+\infty$ one dares say that the inverse power law $1/|n - n^\prime|^{\mu - 1}$ is a slowly decaying function of the wave number, so one ventures to take it out of the integral sign, and to replace by a scaling factor $1/n^{\mu - 1}$ instead, after which the remaining improper integral over $n^\prime$ of the probability density is claimed to be equal to 1 by the conservation of the probability, i.e., $\int_0^{+\infty} f (n^\prime) dn^\prime = 1$.
 The result is that the right-hand side of Eq.~(\ref{VNL}) scales with $n$ as $1/n^{\mu + 1}$ (for asymptotically large $n$), typical for L\`evy distributions.
 Utilizing $\Phi^\prime (n) = n^{\alpha - 1}$ on the left-hand side, from Eq.~(\ref{VNL}) one arrives at the asymptotic power-law behavior

 where $n\rightarrow+\infty$.
-One sees that the steady-state $f(n)$ for large $n$ is defined by a competition between the nonlocality, contained in the Riesz fractional derivative~(\ref{Def++}), and the nonlinearity, contained in the $\Phi(n)$ dependence.
+It is clear from Eq.~(\ref{VNL}) that the steady-state $f(n)$ for large $n$ is defined by a competition between the nonlocality, contained in the Riesz fractional derivative~(\ref{Def++}), and the nonlinearity, contained in the $\Phi(n)$ dependence.
 If the L\'evy index approaches its Gaussian value, i.e., $\mu\rightarrow 2$, then the normalization parameter $\Gamma_\mu = - 2\cos(\pi\mu/2)\Gamma(2-\mu)$ goes to infinity (because the gamma function $\Gamma (2-\mu)$ diverges in this limit).
 The implication is that the power-law dependence in Eq.~(\ref{Tail}) would only occur for the fractional $\mu$ values for which the dynamics are nonlocal, otherwise the Brownian term in FFPE~(\ref{FFPE}) must be reinstalled.